Last updated: May 4, 2026

 - Annual fee: $60

-- Renewal window: November 1 through April 1 each year
+- Renewal window: November 1 through April 1 (same as individual license)

-- Must provide a current certificate of liability insurance (see insurance requirements below)
+- Must provide a current certificate of general liability insurance (see insurance requirements below)

 - Must provide your WV Business Registration Certificate number from the Tax Department